tszwinglitw/5004-TeamActivities/Module03/README.md

 Believe it or not, this is a common design, but in practice it actually breaks one of the "rules" (more like guidelines) that programmers should follow.
 It is known as the Liskov Substitution Principle.

 > The Liskov Substitution Principle (LSP) states that objects of a superclass shall be replaceable with objects of its subclasses without affecting the functionality of the program.
+While the
+> term was not coined by her, the concept was introduced by [Barbara Liskov] and later taught in courses across the world.

 Or stated in code, anywhere Circle shows up in your code, you should be able to replace it with a Shape without affecting the functionality of the program.
 Excluding when the object is first created!